 Do not give out your personal information to strangers.

-Ask a ABU Staff member about distributing loans or money to Liberians.
+Ask a ABCU Staff member about distributing loans or money to Liberians.

 Do not walk around outside the ABU campus at night.